kaction-emacs/typst-ts-mode/README.md

 ### Raw block highlighting
 _This is an experimental feature_
+**Note**: currently only support Emacs 30 (master branch).
+But non-treesit font lock for raw block feature will be added soon (both 29 and 30).
 Only support tree-sitter languages.
 For more detailed documentation about raw block highlighting see [this documentation](./doc/raw-block-highlighing.md)